fukuyamam/Scmp-401/mikuNotebook.md

 ### Week of February 5, 2018
-Created the test workflow earlier in the week before receiving some real data later in the week.
+Created the test workflow earlier in the week before receiving some real data later in the week (data is from the beginning of 2018 to 2/11/18).